NEWS

 Rest assured that each of our doctors effectively communicate with each other over every patient.
 Our goal is an early graduation from rehab for all of our pets and when that cannot be achieved, dignity and grace with their senior years.
 We know that some people have strong preferences as to which doctor they see (and that’s ok!), just let us know whenever you schedule an appointment.
 However, please be patient with us and our scheduling process while we try our best to accommodate your wishes.

-Last year, Dr. Delaina Skinner joined our team.
+Two years, Dr. Delaina Skinner joined our team.
 Dr. Skinner is a relief doctor who helps us out when we can’t get our personal schedules to meet.
 She truly provides us “relief” and allows your pet to not go without treatment when our other doctors are not available.
+Dr. Erin Ayres and Dr. Rachel Baldwin joined our relief team in 2026.

 All of our doctors have undergone the appropriate training and play a pivotal role in getting our patients back to walking and functional again.
 Most importantly, all of our doctors have a true heart for people as well as their pets.